dauer/lunique/README.md

 Lua library for generating universally unique identifiers using libuuid. lunique probably only works on Linux operating systems (testet using Ubuntu)...

-lunique is very early in development so expect errors etc.
+lunique is very early in development, expect errors etc.

 Requirements
 ------------